RosettaCommons/documentation/GALigandDock-Preprocessing.md

 ### 1. Make a proper mol2 file
 Prepare a "proper" mol2 file starting from either SMILES string or a mol2 file.
-(see below NOTES:HOW-TO-MAKE-PROPER-MOL2 if you are not sure if yours is "legit")
+(see below NOTES:HOW-TO-MAKE-PROPER-MOL2 if you are not sure with yours)

 ### 2. Partial charge assignment
 Add AM1-BCC partial charge to your mol2file.
 You can skip this stage if you are going to